 I have written a short biography to introduce myself to my readers.
 But I want to make clear that the bio was meant as informative only—not to be taken as claiming any self-importance.
 I am mindful of how small both our lives and our thoughts are in the vastness of space and time.
 As I have written elsewhere on this blog,

-Against [the] immense backdrop of speed, space, time and mystery shouldn’t we be humbled by our limitations and apparent insignificance?
+Against [this] immense backdrop of speed, space, time and mystery shouldn’t we be humbled by our limitations and apparent insignificance?
 Who, other than the ignorant or delusional, would claim to know much of ultimate truth?
 I make no such claim; no one should.

-Yet we live in a world were sports figures, movie stars, and the rich and famous have ghostwritten biographies asserting their importance.
+Yet we live in a world where sports figures, movie stars, and the rich and famous have ghostwritten biographies asserting their importance.
 (By contrast, one of my intellectual heroes, David Hume, wrote a very brief biography titled “My Own Life.”
 It exudes humility despite the fact that he was one of the great thinkers in the history of Western civilization.)

 We also live in a world where some of the worst people strongly believe in their own self-importance.
 I unequivocally disavow such claims.
 While I may be important to my wife or children, from sub specie aeternitatis I am insignificant.